Your guide to building an Atlassian knowledge base that actually works

 Everything begins in Confluence.
 When you’re ready to build your library, you’ll need to create a new "space."
 Confluence helps you out here by offering a dedicated "Knowledge Base" template right from the start.

 When you choose this template, you’ll be asked to name your space (something obvious like "Customer Help Center" or "IT Support Docs" is perfect) and set the permissions.
 You can make it public for anyone to see or lock it down for specific users.
-From there, you can add a logo and tweak the look to fit your company’s branding.
-This whole setup takes just a few minutes and gives you a great starting point.
+From there, you can add a logo and tweak the look to fit your company's branding.
+This whole setup takes just a few minutes and gives you a professional starting point.

 Step 2: Structure your Atlassian knowledge base content with parent pages and labels